-Advertising is expensed as incurred and amounted to \$77,000, \$223,000, and \$228,000 in fiscal years 2013, 2012 and 2011, respectively.
+Advertising is expensed as incurred and amounted to \$139,000, \$77,000 and \$223,000 in the fiscal years ended April 30, 2014, 2013 and 2012, respectively.

 Income Taxes

 The Company utilizes the asset and liability method of accounting for income taxes in accordance with the provisions of the Expenses - Income Taxes Topic of the FASB ASC.
 Under the asset and liability method, deferred income tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 A valuation allowance is provided when it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 The Company considers certain tax planning strategies in its assessment as to the recoverability of its tax assets.
 Deferred income tax assets and liabilities are measured using enacted tax rates in effect for the year in which those temporary differences are expected to be recovered or settled.
 The effect on deferred income tax assets and liabilities of a change in tax rates is recognized in earnings in the period that the tax rate changes.
 The Company recognizes, in its consolidated financial statements, the impact of a tax position, if that position is more likely than not to be sustained on audit, based on the technical merits of the position.
 There are no material unrecognized tax positions in the financial statements.